syncfusion-content/blazor-docs/blazor/image-editor/open-save.md

 # Open and Save in the Blazor Image Editor component

 The [Blazor Image Editor](https://www.syncfusion.com/blazor-components/blazor-image-editor) component supports to import an image into the canvas, it must first be converted into a blob object.
 The Uploader component can be used to facilitate the process of uploading an image from the user interface.
 Once the image has been uploaded, it can then be converted into a blob and drawn onto the canvas.

+## Supported image formats

+The Image Editor control supports three common image formats: PNG, JPEG, and SVG.
+These formats allow you to work with a wide range of image files within the Image Editor.

+When it comes to saving the edited image, the default file type is set as PNG.
+This means that when you save the edited image without specifying a different file type, it will be saved as a PNG file.
+However, it's important to note that the Image Editor typically provides options or methods to specify a different file type if desired.
+This allows you to save the edited image in formats other than the default PNG, such as JPEG or SVG, based on your specific requirements or preferences.

 ## Open an image